Any questions, concerns, or interests should feel free to contact Dr. Scott E. Ross at firstname.lastname@example.org

-- International students who do not have access to an ATC in their home country are encouraged to move to the United States and complete their hours prior to applying to the program.
+- International students who do not have access to a certified AT in their home country are encouraged to move to the United States and complete their hours prior to applying to the program.

-Students apply for summer admission with classes beginning in late June or early July.
+Students apply for summer admission with classes beginning in late May.
 The application deadline is January 15 of each calendar year.
 Applications may be accepted after the January 15th deadline; however, candidates are at a competitive disadvantage after this time.
 Only complete applications will be reviewed.
 Missing information will cause a delay in processing the application and will affect the applicant’s status.
-The application process is a four fold process with information being sent to The Graduate School, the Department of Kinesiology, and Athletic Training Education Program Director.
-Please download the official ATEP application packet above for a detailed checklist of application items.
+The application process is a four fold process with information being sent to The Graduate School, the Department of Kinesiology, and AT Program Director.
+Please download the official AT application packet above for a detailed checklist of application items.
 In addition, qualified candidates are required to participate in an on-campus interview at their own expense.
 Only qualified candidates will be invited to interview after the January 15th deadline.
-However, any candidate may choose to visit/interview at UNCG during designated visitation days during the fall to facilitate a quicker decision in January.
-Candidates are strongly encouraged to follow the application instructions specified in the Athletic Training Education Program Application packet to ensure that materials are sent to the appropriate location.
+Candidates are strongly encouraged to follow the application instructions specified in the Athletic Training Program Application packet to ensure that materials are sent to the appropriate location.

 Notification of Admission

-The following documentation / certifications must be current and on file with the ATEP Program Director prior to beginning clinical rotations in the fall semester:
+The following documentation / certifications must be current and on file with the AT Program Director prior to beginning clinical rotations in the fall semester:

 - Evidence of current liability insurance coverage through the University’s Student Insurance Policy for Allied Health and Medical Field Work or equivalent personal policy.
-(Incoming students can purchase this policy through the University during ATEP orientation in August).
+(Incoming students can purchase this policy through the University during AT Program orientation in August).

 - Front and back copies of current First Aid and Professional Rescuer CPR Certifications (including Adult, Child, Infant CPR, Two-person CPR, bag-valve mask, and AED).

-- Signed declaration of understanding and ability to meet ATEP’s Technical Standards for Admission (form available at /kin/atep/techstands.pdf )
+- Signed declaration of understanding and ability to meet the AT Program’s Technical Standards for Admission (form available at /kin/atep/techstands.pdf )

-- Signed declaration of understanding and acceptance of all Program Policies and Procedures as delineated in the ATEP Student Handbook.
+- Signed declaration of understanding and acceptance of all Program Policies and Procedures as delineated in the AT Program Student Handbook.

-- Signed Professional Conduct and Confidentiality Agreement located in the ATEP Student Handbook.
+- Signed Professional Conduct and Confidentiality Agreement located in the AT Program Student Handbook.

 - In addition to the immunizations required by UNCG, students must also show evidence of receiving the Varicella Titer, completed HBV vaccination series and current TB Skin Test (within past year) prior to admission to clinical education courses.
 Students who have not completed at least the first 2 shots of the HBV series will NOT be permitted to engage in clinical rotations.
 Students may utilize the UNCG Student Health Services to fulfill these requirements.